giaabaoo/SpineXR-detection/README.md

 > Please make sure you are following [Physionet agreement terms](https://physionet.org/content/vindr-spinexr/1.0.0/).
 >
 > All the main files are under SpineXR-detection/mmdetection/spinexr_det/.
 Go to the path before executing all following commands.
+>
+> The weights of our classification and detection tasks can be found at this [drive]](https://drive.google.com/drive/folders/14dB6Gn3c8u7QKrgwfh71qLwaTw0kptyv?usp=sharing).

 ```
 wget -r -N -c -np --user giaabaoo --ask-password https://physionet.org/files/vindr-spinexr/1.0.0/